jamespeilunli/clarity-ai/README.md

 We deploy our project as a Flask web app using ngrok (permanent url may be provided soon).

 Our team of six high schoolers developed this as our project for the 2024 UTD Deep Dive AI Workshop.
+Our project placed first out of the 30 teams attending the workshop!

 **DISCLAIMER:** The output of our AI model is for informational purposes only and does not provide medical advice or diagnosis.
 Always consult a qualified healthcare provider for any concerns regarding mental health.

+## Contributors

+Aryan Bhattacharya, Daniel Hoffmaster, Peilun Li, Kyle Liu, Ishaant Majumdar, John Tad Tolbert

 ## Tech Stack